-The distribution of PS provides evidence for the following rank ordering at the first Spell-Out:
+STRUCTURAL CONCLUSIONSThe distribution of PS provides evidence for the following rank ordering at the first Spell-Out:(30) Phase > $\begin{cases} given material \\ subject-bound reflexives \\ N \rightarrow D Ds \end{cases}$ > Verb > Particles > Complements

-(31) Phase >

-$$\begin{cases} & \text{given material} \\ & \text{subject-bound reflexives} \\ & \text{N} \rightarrow \text{D Ds} \end{cases}$$

-Verb > Particles > Complements

-• Parts of the structure in (31) have been argued for before
+• Parts of the structure in (30) have been argued for before

-- ► The distribution of PS adds weight to these proposals, and provides a more fine-grained view on how they come together - We know that complements typically phase bear PS, but... - ⋄ The verb can bear PS if a complement re-merges above the verb and within the phase. - Moreover, particles always behave as more embedded than the verb, and sometimes as more embedded than a complement (when it moves)
+- ► The distribution of PS adds weight to these proposals, and provides a more fine-grained view on how they come together - We know that complements typically phase bear PS, but... - ◇ The verb can bear PS if a complement re-merges above the verb and within the phase. ▷ givenness, subject-binding, and N→D movements - ◇ Moreover, particles always behave as more embedded than the verb, and sometimes as more embedded than a complement (when it moves) - Finally, we know the verb starts much lower (where its complements are introduced), but within the Spell-Out Domain, it must raise past (or at least, up to) Particles19 - ► Additionally, this approach to PS maintains earlier generalizations that movements that take place after the first Spell Out will preserve earlier PS assignment - As originally noted by Bresnan 1971 - For example WH-movement (Bresnan 1971), object shift (Cinque 1993), and NP fronting around adjectives (Adger 2006) must all happen across phase boundaries because they preserve an earlier-assigned PS